 Precaution is better than cure.
 Here, you can consider yourself as a logo, and you must protect yourself from the diseases (i.e., third party) else you would have to take medication (i.e., fight the legal battle).

 Where in a day to day life, you are what you stand for, similarly in the market arena; your brand logo portrays what it is precisely that your organization does.
 It helps the customer to recognize your brand from the other brands in the market.
-A decent logo recognizes you from your opposition – and that is precisely why you have to secure it.
-Below you find 9 reasons as to why trademark is important:
+A decent logo distinguishes you from your opposition – and that is why you have to secure it.
+Below you find nine reasons as to why trademark is essential:

-- It is an effective and silent communication tool.
+- It is a useful and silent communication tool.